Share

 Federal programs offer a range of debt relief options that can be incredibly helpful for New York residents.
 These include:

 - Student Loan Forgiveness: Various plans are available to forgive or reduce student loan debt.
+Although this looks to be downsized and become more limited under the Trump administration there are still programs available to help consumers get out of student loan debt.

 - Homeowner Assistance: Programs to help with mortgage modifications and prevent foreclosure.
+Some programs give homeowners the assistance they need to continue living within their home and keep up with home payments.

 New York State-Specific Programs